Load monitoring products ideal for Marine Towage, Tug and Salvage

 To the resulting ship/vessel casualties, which need to be recovered or salvaged, even the process of rescue is fraught with operational difficulties and hazards that have to be well managed to achieve operational success.

-Straightpoint have a combination of software, instrumentation and wireless load cells (bluetooth option and with DNV Type approval) to suit these applications.
+Crosby Straightpoint has a combination of software, instrumentation and wireless load cells (Bluetooth option and with DNV Type approval) to suit these applications.